1) Information on the Collection of Personal Data and Contact Details of the Controller

-This website uses the web analytics software Matomo (www.matomo.org), a service provided by InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand, ("Matomo") to collect and temporarily store certain user information.
-Matomo uses a so-called "config_id" for the protection of page visitors to enable various analyses of page use within a short time window of up to 24 hours.
-The site's "config_id" is a randomly seeded, time-limited hash of a limited set of the visitor's settings and attributes.
+To protect site visitors, Matomo uses a so-called "config_id" to enable various analyses of site usage within a short time window of up to 24 hours.
+The site's "config_id" is a randomly set, time-limited hash of a limited set of the visitor's settings and attributes.
 The config_id or config hash is a string of characters calculated for a visitor based on their operating system, browser, browser plugins, IP address and browser language.
-Matomo does not use device fingerprinting and uses an anonymized IP address for the site visitor to create the hash "config_id".
+Matomo does not use device fingerprinting and uses an anonymised IP address of the site visitor to create the "config_id".

-If the information processed in this way includes personal user data, the processing is carried out in accordance with Art.
-6 (1) point f GDPR based on our legitimate interest in the statistical analysis of user behavior for optimization and marketing purposes.
-If you wish to object to the processing of your visitor data in the future, we provide you with a separate objection option on our website.
+Insofar as the information processed in this way includes personal user data, the processing is carried out in accordance with Art.
+6 para.
+1 letter f GDPR on the basis of our legitimate interest in the statistical analysis of user behaviour for optimisation and marketing purposes.
+To object to data processing of your visitor data for the future, we provide you with a separate objection option on our website.

-The data collected using Matomo technology is transferred to Matomo servers in New Zealand and processed for usage analysis purposes.
-The European Commission has issued a so-called adequacy decision for New Zealand, which certifies compliance with European data protection standards for international data transfers.
+If data collected using Matomo technology (including your pseudonymised IP address) is transferred to Matomo servers in New Zealand and processed for usage analysis purposes, we inform you that the European Commission has issued a so-called adequacy decision for New Zealand, which certifies compliance with European data protection standards for international data transfers.